Ray Tracing and Space Partitioning

 $

-If is possible to rearrange the values so that we need to calculate only 2 cross products.
+It is possible to rearrange the values so that we need to calculate only 2 cross products.
 Next we can find out the value for $u$.
 If $u \leq 0$ or $u \geq 1$, then the ray will not intersect inside the triangle.
 Otherwise, we can proceed in finding $v$ and testing if $v \leq 0$ or $v+u \geq 1$.
 If those are true, then the ray will not intersect either.
 Otherwise we can calculate $t$ and see if $t > 0$, in which case we have determined the hit point to be $t \cdot d$.

 This is called the Möller-Trumbore intersection algorithm for finding ray-triangle intersections.
-If you read their paper, then you can see how do rearrange the values more optimally.
+If you read their paper, then you can see how to rearrange the values more optimally.
 You can also do back-face culling quite early on.
 If the determinant is less than 0, then the ray is approaching from the back-face and you can qualify it as a miss.

 You can use ray casting and intersection testing for all sorts of things.
 For example, you can calculate what a laser beam or a bullet (with a relatively straight trajectory) hits.
 The mouse control in the Curves topic was done by casting a ray into the scene from the mouse coordinates.